jrusso1020/anakin/content/blog/setup-and-deployment-on-eks/index.md

 Now that you have created and deployed your cluster you should be ready to deploy your application to your worker nodes.

 ### Deploying your application to EKS worker nodes
 The following steps are what differs from AWS's tutorial.
 There are two approaches.
 One approach is to create a deployment file, which will contain the information needed to deploy your application's Docker image(s) to your worker nodes and setup a load balancer in front of them.
 You then apply this deployment to your EKS cluster using `kubectl`.
-The second approach is to run individual commands using `kubectl` to manually create the loadbalancer and set the Docker image(s) on the worker nodes.
+The second approach is to run individual commands using `kubectl` to manually create the load balancer and set the Docker image(s) on the worker nodes.
 We took the first approach by taking information from this [tutorial](https://blog.alterway.fr/en/kubernetes-101-launch-your-first-kubernetes-app.html), so I will go over that one.
 First you need to setup your `deployment.yml` so that you can tell your EKS cluster how you want to deploy your application(s) to it.
-This is similar to what our YAML file looks like for deploying our Next.js app to EKS and putting a loadbalancer in front of it.
+This is similar to what our YAML file looks like for deploying our Next.js app to EKS and putting a load balancer in front of it.
 ```yaml
 apiVersion: apps/v1beta1
 kind: Deployment